 - Nausea or abdominal distress.

-- Derealization, feelings of unreality or depersonalization, sense of being detached from one’s-self.
+- Derealization, feelings of unreality or depersonalization, or, lastly, the sense of being detached from oneself.

 - Fear of losing control or going crazy.